 Managing fever after immunisation

-Common side effects following immunisation are usually mild and temporary (occurring in the first few days after vaccination).
+Common side effects following immunisation are usually mild and temporary (occurring in the first two days after vaccination).
 Specific treatment is not usually required.
 There are a number of treatment options that can reduce the side effects of the vaccine including:

 - drinking extra fluids and not overdressing if there is a fever

-- Although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist, (especially when giving paracetamol to children)
+- although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist, (especially when giving paracetamol to children)

 Concerns about side effects